About the COSP Writing Initiative

 At the COSP Writing Initiative, our writing consultancy practice is grounded in providing support for writers at any stage of the writing process.
-Writing consultants focus on the areas writers identify as needing support, provide resources, and strive to empower BIPOC writers by drawing attention to writers’ intentions, writing process, writerly voice, and agency.
+Writing consultants focus on the areas writers identify as needing support, provide resources, and strive to empower underrepresented writers by drawing attention to writers’ intentions, writing process, writerly voice, and agency.
 We have a strong commitment to practicing non-violence in our writing consultations and written feedback by posing clarifying questions, making observational and non-evaluative written comments, and actively listening to writers’ concerns.

 - Regular consultations beginning with a thesis/dissertation introduction and moving on to theoretical frameworks, methodology, etc…

 - Preliminary papers